crispab/crisp-dna/_docs/how-productspace-works.md

 How do we finance the home?
 ---------------------------

 To cover our costs, every Member pays a fixed fee per month + % fee of their revenue.
 The fixed fee is usually around $200/mth, and the variable fee is usually around 8-12%.
-The fee is intended only to cover Product Space's costs, so we check and possibly adjust it every quarter based on how much money we have in our coffers.
+The fee is intended only to cover Organa's costs, so we check and possibly adjust it every quarter based on how much money we have in our coffers.
 If we have less than our desired liquidity buffer then we raise the fees, and vice versa.

 > **Why a fixed + variable fee?** All of our Members have fixed and variable costs.
-Same with Product Space.
+Same with Organa.
 With a fixed + variable fee, we get a nice balance that acknowledges fixed + variable costs on both sides.
 Our Members feel this is a balanced approach.

-We also have a ceiling, to limit the total fee a Member pays to Product Space per year (variable + fixed).
-Some Members earn a lot more than others and we don't want them to leave just because Product Space gets too expensive.
+We also have a ceiling, to limit the total fee a Member pays to Organa per year (variable + fixed).
+Some Members earn a lot more than others and we don't want them to leave just because Organa gets too expensive.
 The ceiling is usually around $20,000 per year.

 See our [Economic model](economic-model.html) for concrete examples.